 In 2019, 63% of searches were on mobile devices, and that number is even higher today, so chances are your site is being viewed on a mobile device by many of your users.

 Think about this; every shopper has a different preference for device and browser.
 Not being mobile-friendly, you risk losing sales to your competitors.
 And not being mobile-friendly can hurt your search rankings.

 If you’re not sure about how and on what device your site is being viewed, look at your analytics.
 Google Analytics tells you the browser type and the device type that your visitor is using – take advantage of that data.

 Your website needs to have the most current and relevant information front and center.
 Old or irrelevant content is the quickest way to lose a potential client and their interest.

 Visitors should immediately find the crucial information displayed is displayed in a consistent layout with effortless navigation.
-Did you ever hear the phrase don’t make me think?
+Have you ever heard the phrase “don’t make me think”?
 This is a great guide when presenting your information or navigation to your audience.

 Having too much or too little content can create a negative impression.
-Your potential clients have a problem, and they don’t need to search to find the answers to make it worse.
+Your potential clients have a problem and don’t need to search to find the answers to make it worse.

 Is Your Branding Up-to-date?

 Has your vision or mission changed?
 This year, I decided to separate my business and personal brand, which meant a new brand and message for each.
 One avenue focuses on processes and systems while the other tech geek goodness, so we had to adjust our strategies for each.

 Your site must reinforce your current brand, and the content must support the message.